hynek/argon2-cffi/docs/argon2.md

 > \[…\] the existence of a trivial time-memory tradeoff allows compact implementations with the same energy cost.

 Therefore a new algorithm was needed.
-This time future-proof and with committee-vetting instead of single implementors.
+This time future-proof and with committee-vetting instead of single implementers.

 [^outdated]: Please note that the paper is in some parts outdated.
     For instance it predates the genesis of Argon2**id**.